 OxyContin is one of many opioids that are used for severe pain.
 When taken properly, these opioids are effective and very safe, but all are also potentially dangerous and addictive.

 What is OxyContin?

 Introduced in the United States in 1995, OxyContin (generic name: oxycodone) is a narcotic prescription medication designed to provide relief for chronic pain.
-It belongs to the group of painkillers known as opioids, which are derived from the opium poppy.
+A semi-synthetic opioid, It belongs to the group of painkillers that are derived from the opium poppy.
 Other examples are morphine, codeine, and heroin.
 Oxycontin contains oxycodone which, like all opiods, blocks pain receptors in the brain.
-Oxycodone is also the active ingredient in other common pain relievers like Percodan and Percocet.
-Each OxyContin pill is designed to release the drug slowly over a 12-hour period, so taking two tablets each day can provide continuous relief for chronic pain.

 How addictive is OxyContin?

 When taken as directed for five days or less, OxyContin is not especially addictive.
 But taking it longer than that carries a very high risk of addiction and overdose.

 People who take OxyContin longer than that, experts say, may become physically dependent on the drug, and may suffer withdrawal symptoms if they suddenly stop taking their pills.
 Withdrawal symptoms include restlessness, muscle and bone pain, insomnia, diarrhea, vomiting, cold flashes, and involuntary leg movements.